vault27/Foundation/ssl.md

 - There is hexadecimal representation for every possible cipher suite
 - Different protocols support different cipher suites

-#### Key Exchange
-- Diffie Hellman(more and more used today)
-  - Diffie Hellman
-  - DHE(ethemeral, short lived) - secret numbers generated on server and client are generated again for every session
-  - ECDH(ecliptic curve) - variant of the Diffie–Hellman protocol using elliptic-curve cryptography.
-The main advantage of ECDHE is that it is significantly faster than DHE
-  - ECDHE(becoming the primary)  - best
-- RSA(used from 1970s) - deprecated, large key size, no PFS, slow
-- PSK

-Ephemeral ECDH w/ RSA Certs - is used everywhere
-Ecliptic Curve allows much smaller keys
-DH provides forward secrecy and perfect(DHE) forward secrecy, which are required for TLS 1.3
-ECDHE by itself is worthless against an active attacker -- there's no way to tie the received ECDH key to the site you're trying to visit, so an attacker could just send their own ECDH key.
-This is because ECDHE is ephemeral, meaning that the server's ECDH key isn't in its certificate.
-So, the server signs its ECDH key using RSA, with the RSA public key being the thing in the server's certificate

 #### Auth
 - RSA - good to use
 - ECDSA (Ecliptic curve digital signature algorithm) - slow